Radhikashekar/simple-interest-project/README.md

 # simple-interest-project

-This project contains a shell script to calculate simple interest.
+This is a  project contains a shell script to calculate simple interest.
 It is created as part of a Git and GitHub assignment.
 The repository includes a license, code of conduct, contributing guide, and script file.
+This line was added as part of the GitHub assignment.